-The Authority made its decision to cancel WPPL's Interim Permission based on the position at the date of the Decision Notice given to WPPL, which was that Mr Hart remained the ultimate owner, controller and sole director of WPPL.
-The Authority's position was that if Mr Hart was no longer in those positions, the Authority would continue to hold the view that WPPL did not satisfy the Threshold Conditions unless and until WPPL could demonstrate that it had fit and proper new management and control in place to be able to operate in compliance with regulatory requirements.
+The Authority has made its decision to cancel WPPL's Interim Permission based on the position at the date of this Decision Notice, which is that Mr Hart remains the ultimate owner, controller and sole director of WPPL.
+If Mr Hart was no longer in those positions, the Authority would continue to hold the view that WPPL does not satisfy the Threshold Conditions unless and until WPPL can demonstrate that it has fit and proper new management and control in place to be able to operate in compliance with regulatory requirements.